claresudbery/clare-wiki-ably/pages/coding/webdev/jekyll/How-to-do-Jekyll-(Misc).md

 ## Category archive

 I didn't manage to get this working.
 I was using [category archive](https://github.com/shigeya/jekyll-category-archive-plugin).
 There are build errors related to the plugin when you run jekyll serve locally, that will probably contain the key for how to fix it.
 See [commit 8f43b44](https://github.com/claresudbery/clare-wiki-ably/commit/8f43b44) for when I added the plugin.

+## Sitemap

+I've used the [jekyll-sitemap](https://github.com/jekyll/jekyll-sitemap) plugin to create sitemap.xml.

+But I've also written my own _includes/sitemap.html component to traverse the folder structure and build a sitemap.
+Note that it doesn't actually traverse the folder structure: What it actually does is use the location variable in the front matter.
+Each file uses location to record its location in the folder structure.
+The same structure is also mirrored in each file's permalink (hmm, I should probably try to automate that - it's currently manual).

+Note that each folder contains an index.md which has folderlist set to true in the front matter, and I've created two more includes - folder-contents.html and subfolders.html - which use that value to build lists of subfolders and files in the relevant folder.

+If a file isn't a folderlist, its location has an extra element - "leaf" - appended to the end.
+This allows the sitemap recursive functionality to line everything up nicely in the sitemap tree.
+This is implemented in recursive-subfolders.html.

+!!
+I don't think this is going to scale well!
+I couldn't find any decent mapping or filtering functionality for collections in Liquid, which has meant I've had to scatter for loops all over the bloody place.
+If the site grows a lot this could have a big impact on the build performance - I'll have to keep an eye on that.
+The answer is probably to build a decent Ruby plugin instead of writing the functionality in liquid.
+Sadly those for loops are also in folder-contents.html and subfolders.html so it really is pretty awful.
+But I'm tired now and I want to eat my tea. :/